 If a man’s worth were to be measured by the number of lives he’s positively affected, then Les died a very wealthy man.

 Les is survived by his wife, Mary Elen (Payne) Eldridge; his children, Patrick Dillon Eldridge, Katherine McCoy Eldridge, Tiffany Kiilani Kalihi and Jason Kekoakane Kalihi; his granddaughter, Sidney Erin Smith; his brothers-in-law, Rodney Payne (Martha), Glen Payne (Janet) and Robert Payne (Janine); and numerous nieces, nephews and cousins.
 Les is preceded in death by his parents, Charles Dillon Eldridge and Natalie Josephine Eldridge; and sister, Natalie Elizabeth Eldridge.

 His family wants to acknowledge the great hospice staff whose help and support made it possible for him to spend his final days at home with family.

 A celebration of Les' life will take place on Sunday, September 22, 2019 at 1:00 p.m. at Swan Town Marina North Point Cap and will be followed immediately after with a ceremony on the water featuring members of his family and Olympia Area Rowing from their boathouse.
-Parking will be limited; we encourage use of car-pooling, ride-sharing and the provided shuttles.To send flowers to the family of Lester Eldridge, please visit Tribute Store
+Parking will be limited; we encourage use of car-pooling, ride-sharing and the provided shuttles.To send flowers to the family or plant a tree in memory of Lester Eldridge, please visit Tribute Store